jeremy-lee93/nlp-brand-sentiment-analysis/README.md

 Per Twitter market research - 3 in 4 people look to Twitter users for advice and 9 in 10 people have changed their opinion because of Twitter advice!

+With an NLP model that can predict sentiment, we hope to identify negative/neutral tweets so that we might better understand why those users don't have a positive opinion of the brand or product.
+That can inform a company like Apple or Google with information as to how they should allocated dollars to marketing and advertising.
+We could use the NLP model to predict sentiment, then use some sort of clustering algorithm for market segmentation so we can understand what business decisions we should make next.

 ## Exploratory Data Analysis

 We measured the sentiment count by each brand/product to see if there was anything that was overwhemingly positive or negative.